-This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Mountain Fire Japanese Pieris is recommended for the following landscape applications;
+Variegated Japanese Pieris is recommended for the following landscape applications;